UNOsan118/Future-Engineers-2023/README.md

 * `red_detect()`

 This function detects and binarizes only the red portion of the image acquired by the camera.
-There are also functions that work in the same way for green, blue, orange, and black.
+Some functions work in the same way for green, blue, orange, and black.
 The following image shows the recognition of a red sign on the course.

 <img src="./other/red_block_raw.png" width="45%"> <img src="./other/red_block_fil.png" width="45%">